Genome size: Genome miniaturization and optimal size

-In 1972 Michael David Bennett hypothesized that there was a correlation with the DNA content and the nuclear volume while Commoner and van't Hoff and Sparrow before him postulated that even cell size and cell-cycle length were controlled by the amount of DNA.
+In 1972 Michael David Bennett hypothesized that there was a correlation with the DNA content and the nuclear volume while Commoner, van't Hoff and Sparrow before him postulated that even cell size and cell-cycle length were controlled by the amount of DNA.
 More recent theories have brought us to discuss about the possibility of the presence of a mechanism that constrains physically the development of the genome to an optimal size.

 Those explanations have been disputed by Cavalier-Smith's article where the author pointed that the way to understand the relation between genome size and cell volume was related to the skeletal theory.
 The nucleus of this theory is related to the cell volume, determined by an adaptation balance between advantages and disadvantages of bigger cell size, the optimization of the ratio nucleus:cytoplasm (karyoplasmatic ratio) and the concept that larger genomes provides are more prone to the accumulation of duplicative transposons as consequences of higher content of non-coding skeletal DNA.
 Cavalier-Smith also proposed that, as consequent reaction of a cell reduction, the nucleus will be more prone to a selection in favor for the deletion compared to the duplication.

 From the economic way of thinking, since phosphorus and energy are scarce, a reduction in the DNA should be always the focus of the evolution, unless a benefit is acquired.
 The random deletion will be then mainly deleterious and not selected due to the reduction of the gained fitness but occasionally the elimination will be advantageous as well.
 This trade-off between economy and accumulation of non-coding DNA is the key to the maintenance of the karyoplasmatic ratio.